aspekts/ExamGen/README.md

 [Comment]: <> (Describe this entire project.)
-[Comment]: <> (Describe the purpose of PromptGenius, and how it works.
+[Comment]: <> (Describe the purpose of PromptGenie, and how it works.
 It uses GPT AI Technology to generate exam questions.
 It is a web application that is hosted on Netlify, and is free to use.
 Explain how it works as well.)

-# PromptGenius
+# PromptGenie

-PromptGenius is a web application that uses GPT AI Technology to generate exam questions.
+PromptGenie is a web application that uses GPT AI Technology to generate exam questions.
 It is free to use, and is hosted on Netlify.

 ## How it works

-PromptGenius uses GPT AI Technology to generate exam questions.
+PromptGenie uses GPT AI Technology to generate exam questions.
 It uses a pre-trained GPT-2 model, and fine-tunes it on a dataset of exam questions.
 It then uses the fine-tuned model to generate exam questions.

 ## How to use

-To use PromptGenius, simply go to [promptgenius.netlify.app](PromptGenius.netlify.app).
+To use PromptGenie, simply go to [PromptGenie.netlify.app](PromptGenie.netlify.app).
 You will be greeted with a screen that looks like this:

 [Image: image]